wellingp/4-personal-portfolio/README.md

 - [ ] Make git repos public.
 - [ ] Look into domain name.
 - [ ] Add JS to remove form placeholders.
+- [ ] Make professional email (replace one in form and SNS button).